Quick Ratio Formula (Table of Contents)

 - Quick ratio = 0.44

-From the above calculation, it is clear that the short-term liquidity position of Reliance industries is not good.
-It means that Reliance industries have 0.44 INR in quick assets for every 1 INR of current liabilities.
+From the above calculation, it is clear that the short-term liquidity position of Reliance Industries is not good.
+Reliance Industries has 0.44 INR in quick assets for every 1 INR of current liabilities.

-It also helps to compare the quick ratio from the previous years, to understand the trend.
-So let us now calculate the quick ratio of Reliance industries for FY 2016 – 17.
+It also helps to compare the previous years’ quick ratio to understand the trend.
+So let us now calculate the quick ratio of Reliance Industries for FY 2016 – 17.

 - Current Investments = 51,906